 Both tools assess an organization’s cyber security, but red teaming tools focus on simulating advanced, real-world attack scenarios to holistically test an organization’s defenses.

-Penetration testing tools, on the other hand, aim to identify and exploit specific vulnerabilities in a more controlled and scoped manner.
+AI penetration testing tools, on the other hand, aim to identify and exploit specific vulnerabilities in a more controlled and scoped manner.
 Red teaming is often more comprehensive and adversarial.